RamsesOrtiz/testAutomationWebpageFravega/README.md

 # testAutomationProjectFravega
-Test Automation Project with 3 testcases in de webpage fravega.com
+Test Automation Project with 3 testcases on webpage fravega.com

-#Requirements of Chanllege
+#Requirements of Challenge

 Test Frontend: